LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Ex2_Investigate_Message_Security.md

     - Select **+ Add users or groups** and new text box should appear.
 Enter your partners admin accounts email (Your partners admin email tenant prefix should look similar to yours **@xxxxxZZZZZZ.onmicrosoft.com**) then select **Add**.

     **IMPORTANT:** In a later task we will be sending this email account an encrypted message.
 Please ensure you use a valid email address.
-If you do not have a partner, instead use a personal Microsoft email address that you can recieve email with (@Outlook.com, @live.com, @hotmail.com, etc)
+If you do not have a partner, instead use a personal Microsoft Outlook email accoount that you can recieve email with (@Outlook.com, @live.com, @hotmail.com, etc)

     When finished, select **Save** and then select **Next**.